uo-ec607/lectures/08-regression/08-regression.md

 ![](08-regression_files/figure-html/fe_mods_compared-1.png)<!-- -->

-Normally we expect our standard errors to blow up with clustering, but here that effect appears to be outweighted by the increased precision brought on by additional fixed effects.
-(As suggested earlier, our level of clustering probably doesn't make much sense either.)
+Normally we expect our standard errors to blow up with clustering, but here that effect appears to be outweighed by the increased precision brought on by additional fixed effects.
+As suggested earlier, our level of clustering probably doesn't make much sense either.

-#### Instrumental variables

-(See further below.)

 ### Random effects

 Fixed effects models are more common than random effects models in economics (in my experience, anyway).
 I'd also advocate for [Bayesian hierachical models](http://www.stat.columbia.edu/~gelman/arm/) if we're going down the whole random effects path.
 However, it's still good to know that R has you covered for random effects models through the **plm** ([link](https://cran.r-project.org/web/packages/plm/)) and **nlme** ([link](https://cran.r-project.org/web/packages/nlme/index.html)) packages.^[As I mentioned above, **plm** also handles fixed effects (and pooling) models.
-However, I prefer **lfe** for the reasons already discussed.]
+However, I prefer **fixest** and **lfe** for the reasons already discussed.]
 I won't go into detail , but click on those links (especially the first one) if you would like to see some examples.

 ## Instrumental variables